lihaoyi/macropy/readme.md

 - [Expansion Order](#expansion-order) of nested macros with a file
 - [Line Numbers](#line-numbers), or what errors you get when something goes wrong.

 Or just skip ahead to the [Discussion](#discussion) and [Conclusion](#macropy-bringing-macros-to-python).
 We're open to contributions, so send us your ideas/questions/issues/pull-requests and we'll do our best to accommodate you!
-If you need ideas on how to contribute, check out our [issues](issues) page.
+You can ask questions on the [Google Group](https://groups.google.com/forum/#!forum/macropy) or file bugs on thee [issues](issues) page.

-MacroPy is tested to run on [CPython 2.7.2](http://en.wikipedia.org/wiki/CPython) and [PyPy 2.0](http://pypy.org/), but does not yet work on [Jython](http://www.jython.org/).
+MacroPy is tested to run on [CPython 2.7.2](http://en.wikipedia.org/wiki/CPython) and [PyPy 2.0](http://pypy.org/), but not on [Jython](http://www.jython.org/).
 MacroPy is also available on [PyPI](https://pypi.python.org/pypi/MacroPy), using a standard [setup.py](setup.py) to manage dependencies, installation and other things.
 Check out [this gist](https://gist.github.com/lihaoyi/5577609) for an example of setting it up on a clean system.

-How Macropy Works
+30,000ft Overview
 =================
 Macro functions are defined in three ways: